 The thing she does to Elizabeth — the drama that provides the book’s foundation — is so ridiculously evil I don’t even know where to begin.
 And the ease with which she started doing that thing?
 Ugh, I could kill this girl.

-OK so in case you haven't heard, Sweet Valley High is back (you can read chapter one here), and it's 10 years later, meaning the twins are 27 and so is everyone they grew up with (Lila Fowler/Enid Rollins OMG, etc.), which means the book's being marketed to us and not pre-teens.
-Us being women who read SVH as kids and feel fond (or deeply, surprisingly hateful) of the characters, and who might get a thrill out of hearing Jessica and Elizabeth describe their wines and their orgasms, both of which they enjoy with ease.
-It's kind of like running into someone super-pretty you went to high school with and discovering that they've become even more beautiful than they used to be (nooo!), but that they've got a shitty job/life, so phew.
+OK so in case you haven’t heard, Sweet Valley High is back (you can read chapter one here), and it’s 10 years later, meaning the twins are 27 and so is everyone they grew up with (Lila Fowler/Enid Rollins OMG, etc.), which means the book’s being marketed to us and not pre-teens.
+Us being women who read SVH as kids and feel fondly (or deeply, surprisingly hateful) toward the characters, and who might get a thrill out of hearing Jessica and Elizabeth describe their wines and their orgasms, both of which they enjoy liberally.
+It’s kind of like running into someone super-pretty you went to high school with and discovering that they’ve become even more beautiful than they used to be (nooo!), but that they’ve got a shitty job/life, so phew.
 (Do you guys do that?
-Where inside you're an asshole?
-Well don't even worry, because there's no way you're as much of an asshole as Jessica "Lizzie pick up the pho-one" Wakefield, but does that surprise you?
+Where inside you’re an asshole?
+Well don’t even worry, because there’s no way you’re as much of an asshole as Jessica “Lizzie pick up the pho-one” Wakefield, but does that surprise you?
 No. No, Jessica, I saw this coming even back in the day.
-You're dead to me.)
+You’re dead to me.)